Best In-DAW AI Assistants for Ableton Live 2026

 LIA: The AI Assistant Built for Ableton Live

-LIA is an AI assistant for Ableton Live that connects to your session and controls it in real time.
+LIA is an AI assistant that connects to your Ableton Live session and controls it in real time.
 You chat with LIA in your browser.
-LIA executes actions inside your DAW: creating tracks, writing MIDI, loading instruments, adjusting mix parameters, and applying effects.
+LIA helps create editable MIDI, organize tracks, and suggest reachable session or mix moves where supported.
 The same family of natural-language-to-DAW workflows that producers explored throughout 2026 (see for example Daniel Raffel's MCP setup walkthrough) is what LIA delivers without the terminal-and-Python install friction.

 How It Works